Opinion polling for the 2026 Scottish Parliament election

-In the run-up to the next Scottish Parliament election, various organisations are conducting opinion polls to gauge voting intentions.
+In the run-up to the 2026 Scottish Parliament election, various organisations conducted opinion polls to gauge voting intentions.
 Results of such polls are displayed in this list.
-The pollsters listed are members of the British Polling Council (BPC) and abided by its disclosure rules.

-The date range for these opinion polls is from the previous Scottish Parliament election, held on 6 May 2021, to the next election, which can be held no later than 7 May 2026.
+The pollsters listed are generally members of the British Polling Council (BPC) unless noted, all abide by its disclosure rules.
+The date range for these opinion polls is from the previous Scottish Parliament election, held on 6 May 2021, to the 2026 election which was held on 7 May 2026.